-The aggregate amount of net pension liability, net pension asset, deferred outflows of resources, deferred inflows of resources and pension expense for the County's defined benefit pension plans are summarized below.
+The aggregate amount of net pension liability, deferred outflows of resources, deferred inflows of resources and pension expense for the County's defined benefit pension plans are summarized below.
 Pension liabilities are typically liquidated by the individual activity with which the employee's costs are associated.
 The table below includes the County's portion of each plan.